-VOICE, Georgia Tech's sexual and relationship violence prevention and victim-survivor support initiative, is a campuswide program founded on the premise that everyone has the right to live and learn at Georgia Tech, free of violence or the threat of violence.
+VOICE, Georgia Tech's sexual and relationship violence prevention and victim-survivor support initiative, is founded on the premise that everyone has the right to live and learn at Georgia Tech, free of violence or the threat of violence.
 This initiative seeks to create a campus culture that promotes respect, communication, and equity among the Georgia Tech community.
-The VOICE initiative is led by staff in Health Initiatives and involves students, faculty, and staff from units across the campus, including GTPD, the Women's Resource Center, Stamps Health Services, the Department of Housing and Residence Life, Greek Affairs, the Counseling Center, the Division of Student Life, Office of the General Counsel, the Student Government Association, the Athletic Association, and others.
-More information can be found at healthinitiatives.gatech.edu/well-being/ voice.
+VOICE is led by staff in Health Initiatives and involves students, faculty, and staff from units across the campus, including GTPD, the Women's Resource Center, Stamps Health Services, the Department of Housing and Residence Life, Fraternity and Sorority Life, the Counseling Center, the Office of the Dean of Students, Office of the General Counsel, the Student Government Association, the Athletic Association, and others.
+More information can be found at voice.gatech. edu.